-- i) First to regular part-time employees on a rotational seniority basis; - ii) Second to casual part-time employees on a rotational seniority basis; - iii) Thirdly to full-time employees on a rotational seniority basis.
+- i) First to full-time employees on a rotational seniority basis; - ii) Second to regular part-time employees on a rotational seniority basis; - iii) Thirdly to casual part-time employees on a rotational seniority basis.

 It is understood that this process does not apply in the situation of where the Employer requires an employee to work overtime at the end of the employee's shift or immediately prior to a shift of work.